Product Guide

 How Availability Creates Time Slots

 Your availability window is divided into time slots based on the duration of each booking type.
-The system takes your start and end times for a given day and generates all possible non-overlapping appointment slots that fit within that window.
+The system generates all non-overlapping slots that fit within your window.

-The last available slot is always early enough that the full appointment duration fits within your availability window.
-A 60-minute booking type will not show a 1:30 PM slot if your availability ends at 2:00 PM, because the appointment would extend beyond your working hours.
+The last slot is always early enough that the full appointment fits within your availability.
+A 60-minute type won't show a 1:30 PM slot if your day ends at 2:00 PM.

 Automatic Conflict Removal

-Even within your available hours, certain time slots may be automatically removed because they conflict with existing commitments.
-Leenkies checks for two types of conflicts:
+Even within your available hours, some slots may be automatically removed due to conflicts.
+Leenkies checks for two types:

 Confirmed Appointments

-If a customer has already booked and confirmed an appointment during a particular time slot, that slot is automatically removed from the available options shown to other customers.
-This prevents double-bookings without any manual intervention on your part.
-As soon as an appointment is confirmed, the corresponding time slot disappears from the calendar for all other visitors.
+When a customer confirms an appointment, that slot is automatically removed from the options shown to others.
+This prevents double-bookings without any effort on your part.

 Google Calendar Events

-If you have connected your Google Calendar (see Connecting Google Calendar), Leenkies also checks your calendar for existing events.
-Any time slot that overlaps with an event on your Google Calendar is automatically removed from the available options.
-This means your personal appointments, team meetings, lunch blocks, or any other calendar events are respected by the booking system.
-You do not need to manually update your Leenkies availability every time something gets added to your Google Calendar -- the sync happens automatically.
+If you've connected your Google Calendar (see Connecting Google Calendar), Leenkies also checks for existing events.
+Any slot that overlaps with a calendar event is automatically removed.
+Personal appointments, team meetings, lunch blocks -- they're all respected.
+You don't need to manually update your availability when something gets added to your calendar.

 A calendar view showing some time slots grayed out due to conflicts with existing appointments and Google Calendar events

-Pro Tip: Block focus time, lunch breaks, and personal commitments on your Google Calendar even if they are not formal meetings.
-As long as the event exists on your connected calendar, Leenkies will treat that time as unavailable and prevent customers from booking during those periods.
-This is an easy way to protect your non-meeting time without adjusting your weekly schedule.
+Pro Tip: Block focus time, lunch breaks, and personal commitments on your Google Calendar even if they aren't formal meetings.
+Leenkies treats any event on your connected calendar as unavailable -- an easy way to protect non-meeting time without adjusting your weekly schedule.

 Tips for Setting Effective Availability

-- Start narrow, expand later.
-Begin with a smaller availability window and open up more hours as demand grows.
-It is easier to add availability than to cancel existing bookings.
+• Start narrow, expand later.
+It's easier to add hours as demand grows than to cancel existing bookings.

-- Account for preparation time.
-If you need 10-15 minutes before each session to review notes or prepare materials, factor that into your booking type duration rather than your availability window.
+• Account for preparation time.
+If you need 10-15 minutes before each session, factor that into the booking type duration rather than your availability window.

-- Be consistent.
-Customers are more likely to book if they see a predictable schedule.
-Try to keep the same hours each week so returning visitors know when to expect availability.
+• Be consistent.
+Customers are more likely to book when they see a predictable schedule.
+Keep the same hours each week so returning visitors know when to expect availability.

-- Use date overrides for exceptions.
-If you need to block a specific day or time slot (a holiday, a vacation, or a few hours off), use Date Overrides rather than changing your weekly schedule.
+• Use date overrides for exceptions.
+Block a specific day or time slot with Date Overrides rather than changing your weekly schedule.
 This keeps your recurring schedule stable while handling one-off changes cleanly.